Access to this collection is limited.

 expand/collapse Expand/collapse Scope and Content

-Contains a portion of the photographic archive of photojouranlist Burk Uzzle.
-Contents include, but not limited to: Uzzle's Life magazine work from 1962 to 1968; Dunn, N.C., in 1962, concentrating on his father, who was the city manager; Uzzle’s hitchhike trip across America in 1964; the period immediately after Martin Luther King's death in 1968, including King's funeral; refugee camps in Thailand and Cambodia, 1979 and 1980; the Woodstock music festival; Liverpool; Haiti; Bike Week in Daytona Beach, Fla., during the 1980s; Appalachia and the South, beginning in 2006 and including the African American community in Eastern United States in 2010s; and Civil War reenactments.
+Contains a portion of the photographic archive of white photojournalist Burk Uzzle.
+Contents include, but are not limited to: Uzzle's Life magazine work from 1962 to 1968; Dunn, N.C., in 1962, with an emphasis on Uzzle's father, who was the city's manager at that time; Uzzle’s hitchhiking trip across the United States in 1964; the period immediately after Martin Luther King's assassination in 1968, including King's funeral; the Woodstock music festival, 1969; refugee camps in Thailand and Cambodia, 1979 and 1980; Liverpool, 1967; Haiti, 1975; Bike Week in Daytona Beach, Fla., during the 1980s; Appalachia and the South, beginning in 2006 and including the African American community in Eastern United States in 2010s.
 Additional materials are held at the Library of Congress in Washington, D.C.
+Formats include negatives, 35mm slides, photographic prints, and contact sheets.

 Back to Top